 Setting of an optimal number of cluster c is usually challanging, especially for short time series and in case of overlapping clusters.
 Here, a range of c can be testedand a maximal value of c can be set which leads to the appearance of empty clusters (see cselection).
 Also, the minimum distance D min between cluster centroid can be utilized as an cluster validity index.

 Here, we can monitor D min across a range of c [5].
 We would expect that D.min declines slower after reaching an optimal c (see also example of function D.min).
-An alternative way is to perform clustering with a range of cluster numbers and subsequently assess their biological relevance e.g. by GO analyses.
+An alternative way is to perform clustering with a range of cluster numbers and subsequently choose the optimal cluster number based on the assessment of their biological relevance e.g. by GO analyses.